cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/04-exercises.md

 git init
 ```

-If you have not configured the default branch name, you will get this:
+If you have not configured the default branch name, you will see this message:

 ```output
 hint: Using 'master' as the name for the initial branch.
 This default branch name